jayhealey/Webception/README.md

 Webception is a deployable web-application that allows you to run all your Codeception tests in the browser.

 You can access multiple test suites and decide which tests to include in a run.
-Thi start, stop and restart the process while watching the output of the tests in the Console.
+It allows you start, stop and restart the process whilst watching the test results in the Console.

 **What does it look like?**